Michael Dukakis 1988 presidential campaign: Polling

 A poll conducted on July 21 and 22 of 1988 found that Dukakis had expanded the size of his lead over Bush to 17 points, with 55% of voters surveyed saying they would prefer Dukakis to win, compared to 38% for Bush.
 His lead soon began to shrink, however.
-For example, on July 30, Dukakis criticized the Reagan administration's handling of ethical issues, to which President Reagan himself responded by describing Dukakis as an "invalid", after which his poll numbers dropped by 5 points overnight.
+For example, on July 30, Dukakis criticized the Reagan administration's handling of ethical issues, to which Ronald Reagan himself responded by describing Dukakis as an "invalid", after which his poll numbers dropped by 5 points overnight.
 By August 11, Dukakis' lead over Bush had shrunk to 7 points, and by August 24, Bush had gained a 4-point lead over Dukakis.
 Of the dramatic shift in Dukakis' poll numbers, Mervin Field said, "I have never seen anything like this, this kind of swing in favorability ratings, ever since I have seen polls, going back to 1936."
 Later that year, after the second Bush-Dukakis debate occurred on October 13, Dukakis' numbers dropped by 7 points that night, largely due to his response to a question about whether he would support the death penalty for someone if they raped and murdered his wife, Kitty Dukakis, being perceived as emotionless by voters (although others considered the question inherently unfair).

 Transition planning

-A presidential transition was contingently planned from President Reagan to Dukakis.
+A presidential transition was contingently planned from Reagan to Dukakis.

 Dukakis' transition planning efforts' activities were largely undertaken in secrecy.
-In September of 1988, information surfaced about the transition when the campaign filed paperwork to establish a Massachusetts nonprofit corporation named "Dukakis Transition '88".
+In September 1988, awareness arose of active transition planning when the campaign filed paperwork to establish a Massachusetts nonprofit corporation named "Dukakis Transition '88".

 The transition planning was formally chaired by campaign chairman Paul Brountas.
 However, Marcia Hale was overseeing much of the effort out of an office in Boston.
 One of the individuals involved in the transition planning was Harrison Wellford, who had been involved in the pre-election transition planning of Jimmy Carter in 1976, and would later go on to play a role in the presidential transition of Bill Clinton.

 In September, campaign spokesman Mark Gearan stated, "It's a very quiet operation housed separately from the campaign.

 Despite having a pre-election transition planning effort of their own, the Bush campaign took a shot at Dukakis for having a transition effort, with Bush spokesperson Mark Goodin remarking, "As usual, they have the cart before the horse.
 If they spend less time planning for transition and more time campaigning, they would not be behind in the polls.
 Our position is you need to win the election before you worry about the transition."

-If Dukakis had won, he would not only have a presidential transition, but also a gubernatorial transition, as he would be transitioning out of the Massachusetts governorship, handing over that position to his lieutenant governor Evelyn Murphy.
+If Dukakis had won, he would not only have participated in a presidential transition, but also a gubernatorial transition –as he would have transitioned out of the Massachusetts governorship and handed over that position to his lieutenant governor Evelyn Murphy.
 Had he won, he would have been the first sitting governor to transition into the presidency since Franklin D. Roosevelt was elected in 1932.